-[‡] This metric will only be used in Tier 2 of the evaluation.
+[‡] This metric will only be used in Phase 2 of the evaluation.

-Category Prioritization Metric Evaluation Methodology Data Source Constructability Constructability Qualitative assessment of elements that may cause construction to be more difficult, including ease of right-of-way acquisition, need for structures, and intersection/interchange operations.
-Example output: relative rating on scale of 1-3 where 1 represents ease Conceptual design of construction and 3 represents more difficulty of construction
+Category Prioritization Metric Evaluation Methodology Data Source Example output: 9,600 fewer weekday VMT Environmental impact Qualitative assessment of potential negative impacts on existing features due to construction of BRT infrastructure.
+Example output: rating on scale of 1-5 where 1 represents low impact and 5 represents high impact GIS layer of EMS stations, fire stations, hospitals, libraries, parks, police departments, schools, cemeteries, places of worship, utility lines, waterways/floodplains, historic properties, and public open spaces.
+Constructability Constructability Qualitative assessment of elements that may cause construction to be more difficult, including ease of right- of-way acquisition, need for structures, and intersection/interchange operations.
+Example output: rating on scale of 1-5 where 1 represents ease of construction and 5 represents difficulty of construction Conceptual design